-- The processing time of a critical event by the repair mechanism.
-If this parameter is no more than polylogarithmic in the number of input objects, we say that the KDS is responsive. - The maximum number of events at any fixed time in the data structure that are associated with one particular object.
+- -The processing time of a critical event by the repair mechanism.
+If this parameter is no more than polylogarithmic in the number of input objects, we say that the KDS is responsive. - -The maximum number of events, at any fixed time in the data structure, that are associated with one particular object.
 When this parameter is no more than polylogarithmic in the number of input objects, we say that the KDS is local.
-Locality typically implies that changes in flight plans of the moving points can be handled efficiently. - The space used by the data structure.
+Locality typically implies that changes in flight plan of the moving points can be handled efficiently. - -The space used by the data structure.
 If this is larger than the number of input objects by at most a polylogarithmic factor, we say that the KDS is compact.

-In addition, which is one of the central issues addressed in this paper (for the specific closest pair and all nearest neighbors problems), one might wish to design a KDS that is also dynamic, meaning that it can also efficiently support insertions and deletions of objects.
+In addition, an aspect which is one of the central issues addressed in this article (for the specific closest pair and all nearest-neighbors problems), it might be desirable to design a KDS that is also dynamic, meaning that it can also efficiently support insertions and deletions of objects.

-In their paper, Basch et al. [10] developed a KDS that maintains the closest pair in a set of n moving points in the plane, which meets all four standard criteria, namely, it is compact, efficient, local, and responsive.
-Specifically, their structure uses linear space; it processes $O(n^2\beta{s+2}(n)\log n)$ events, each in $O(\log^2 n)$ time, where s is the number of times any two fixed pairs of points can attain equal distances, and $\beta{s+2}(n)$ is as defined in the abstract.
-To achieve locality, their algorithm uses a fairly complicated set of certificates, to guarantee that each point participates in $O(\log n)$ certificates.
-Furthermore, Basch et al. have focused only on kinetization, and did not consider insertions and deletions of points, which seems hard to implement using their approach.
-The motivation for our work has been threefold: (i) to simplify the certificates used by [10] for the closest-pair problem, (ii) to obtain a dynamic algorithm that still meets the four quality criteria mentioned above, and that can also be extended to higher dimensions, and (iii) to extend the technique to the all-nearest-neighbors problem, a problem that has not yet been tackled in the KDS literature.
+In their paper, Basch et al. [1999] developed a KDS that maintains the closest pair in a set of n moving points in the plane and which meets all four standard criteria, namely, it is compact, efficient, local, and responsive.
+Specifically, their structure uses linear space; it processes $O(n^2\beta{s+2}(n)\log n)$ events, each in $O(\log^2 n)$ time, where s is the number of times that any two fixed pairs of points can attain equal distances, and $\beta{s+2}(n)$ is as defined in the abstract.
+To achieve locality, their algorithm uses a fairly complicated set of certificates to guarantee that each point